As our world grows more complex, and we must confront hundreds of minuscule moral choices in any given week, how do we begin to define our characters?

 Take time with this virtues list to find where you could use more balance.
 Write down specific actions you can take to improve these areas of your life.
 Then make a plan to implement the actions.

-May your virtuous life bring you peace and contentment and serve as beacon to others searching for a life of integrity.
+May your virtuous life bring you peace and contentment and serve as a beacon to others searching for a life of integrity.